circuitpython/web-editor/README.md

 # CircuitPython Code Editor

-This is an online Code Editor that leverages Web Bluetooth to allow editing and debugging on nrf52-based devices.
+The CircuitPython Code Editor is a browser app for editing and debugging CircuitPython devices over WiFi, Bluetooth, and USB.
+Each connectivity option has certain requirements on CircuitPython version and device (microcontroller).

 A live copy of the tool is hosted here: https://code.circuitpython.org